The Snowling Queen

 Though thou made good quarry, O guest,

-Of thou, Wendell, as moss forgets,
+Obliviate, as moss forgets,

 Where thy tread hath tampéd it down;